The O2 Arena: Events

 Since March 2013, the arena has hosted C2C: Country to Country, Europe's largest country music festival, which annually attracts over 20,000 fans.
 UK and Irish acts, as well as up-and-coming American acts, perform sets several times across various pop-up stages in and around the arena, with the main stage accessible only to ticket-holders.
 The seventh C2C was held on 8–10 March 2019.

-Ariana Grande was scheduled to perform on 25 and 26 May 2017 as part of her Dangerous Woman Tour, but the event was cancelled after the Manchester Arena bombing on 22 May.
-The event was not rescheduled.
-Grande, however, held five concerts at the arena for her Sweetener World Tour on 17, 19, and 20 August 2019 as well as 15 and 16 October 2019.

-On 30 November 2019, JoJo Siwa became the youngest person to perform in the O2 Arena at the age of 16, as part of her D.R.E.A.M.
-The Tour.

-On 14 May 2022, Little Mix held their The Last Show (For Now) in the O2, which was their last show before their indefinite hiatus.
-Along with performing there live to 20,000 they also livestreamed the show live to millions for those who could not attend The Confetti Tour.

 On 15 October 2022, the O2 hosted a boxing match between Claressa Shields and Savannah Marshall that was the first time two female boxers headlined at a major venue in the United Kingdom.
 Shields won, and the fight headlined the first all-female boxing card in the United Kingdom.

-On 1st July 2023, the O2 Arena will host WWE Money In The Bank.
+On 1 July 2023, the O2 Arena hosted WWE Money In The Bank, as well as the 30 June 2023 go-home episode of Friday Night SmackDown beforehand, which was the first time the show aired live on BT Sport (Now known as TNT Sports).

+On 2 November 2024, the O2 Arena hosted the finals of the 2024 League of Legends World Championship.
+T1 of the League of Legends Champions Korea claimed their fifth title against Bilibili Gaming of China's League of Legends Pro League.

+On 30 May 2025, heavy metal band Babymetal became the first Japanese artist to headline, and sell out, a show at the O2 Arena.

+On 26 August 2024 at All In, All Elite Wrestling (AEW) announced that the 2025 Forbidden Door will take place at The O2 Arena on 24 August 2025.
+The event broke the arena's record attendance for a professional wrestling event with 18,992 fans.

 Ticket sales records

 Despite being open for only 200 days per year (the equivalent of seven months), the venue sold over 1.2 million tickets in 2007, making it the third most popular venue in the world for concerts and family shows, narrowly behind the Manchester Arena (1.25 million) and Madison Square Garden in New York City (1.23 million).

-As of 2021, the O2 Arena was still the busiest music arena in the world in terms of ticket sales.
+As of 2023, the O2 Arena was the third busiest music arena in the world in terms of ticket sales.